DavidBShan/DavidBShan/README.md

 <pre>
 💻 Driven high school student
-📝 Strong interest in Data Science, Artificial Intelligence, and Embedded Development 🔭 Working on the intersection of AI with different fields like Finance, Education, Healthcare, and Environment 🌱 Learning about Computer Vision, Embedded Development, and Competitive Programming 🌟 Main languages: Typescript, C++, Python
+📝 Strong interest in Data Science, Artificial Intelligence, and Embedded Development 🔭 Working on the intersection of AI with different fields like Finance, Education, Healthcare, and Biodiversity 🌱 Learning about Computer Vision, Embedded Development, and Competitive Programming 🌟 Main languages: Typescript, C++, Python
 </pre>